cchen-cc/SIFA/README.md

 ## Synergistic Image and Feature Adaptation:<br/> Towards Cross-Modality Domain Adaptation for Medical Image Segmentation

-Tensorflow implementation of our unsupervised cross-modality domain adaptation framework This is a updated version with more effective and stable training.
+Tensorflow implementation of our unsupervised cross-modality domain adaptation framework<br/>
+This is a updated version with more effective and stable training.
 Please refer to the branch SIFA-v1 for the version of our AAAI paper.